 What should I wear to class?

 You will need to wear clothing that is close-fitting, breathable and lightweight.
 Avoid baggy clothing.
-We recommend athletic wear such as a sports top/sports bra and shorts or fitting yoga pants for women, and shorts or swim trunks for men.

 How long is the class?